aquinto/INST126/project4/README.md

 # Final Updates

-## There are no updates to the descriptions above
+## There are no updates to the descriptions done in Update 2